hexagontk/hexagon/hexagon_site/pages/quick_start.md

 # Hexagon Libraries

-Most project's modules provide a library that clients can import.
-There are three kind of libraries:
+Project's modules fall into two categories: the ones for internal use, and the ones that provide a functionality that clients can import.
+There are three kind of client libraries:

 * The ones that provide a single functionality that does not depend on different implementations, like [hexagon_scheduler] or [hexagon_core].